MaayanLab/Workshop.io/pages/Instruction.md

 Once the file upload is completed, refresh the page to check the new file available in your directory.

-You can search the file using its name.
+It is possible to search the file using its name.
 ![img](./assets/images/lyme/file_1.png)<br><br>

 By selecting a single file, you can use the following actions